Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 - Earned
 - Earned a booster pack
 - Earned because you own `<GameName>`
+- Earned by claiming a free sale reward.
 - Earned by completing your Store Discovery Queue
 - Earned by crafting
 - Earned by joining a team in the Summer Adventure